kc596/Facebook_Timer/README.md

  - Select the folder in which extracted files are present.
  Congratulations.
 You have successfully installed the extension.

+## Contribution

+ - If you find any bug, please report and help in making this extension more productive.
+ - If you want any new feature, simply ask for it (comment).
+ - You could also create pull request.
+If I find it useful, I will surely merge it :D .

 ## License

 > GNU Version 3